stilt0n/Dependor/lib/tokenizer/README.md

 #### Re-export identifiers

-We could potentially store these in the future I am choosing to treat all `export ... from 'file';` statements as if they were `export * from 'file';`.
+We could potentially store these in the future, but for now I am choosing to treat all `export ... from 'file';` statements as if they were `export * from 'file';`.
 Since files track their own exports, storing a file path is sufficient to find the related exports.
 Since I don't currently need anything more granular than which files import from which other files I have decided it is not worth storing this information two places.

 ## Why a tokenizer?

 I first tried to find imports using reglar expressions.
 Finding a standard import / re-export is pretty simple since we're just looking for anything between `from <quote-char>` and `<quote-char>`.
-But the ability to put comments in nasty places makes this much harder to solve with regex, and Go's lack of support for lookbehind doesn't help make this easier and since lookbehind is not supported due to performance concerns, I didn't think it made sense to look for a library to handle this.
+But the ability to put comments in weird places makes this much harder to solve with regex.
+Go's lack of support for lookbehind further complicates this approach and since it turns out lookbehind is not supported due to performance concerns, I didn't think it made sense to look for a library to handle this.

 If this was the only issue, I'd probably be content to let: